Awards & Recognition

 Since 2013, Georgetown University has procured 100% green-e certified renewable electricity.
-In recognition of our renewable energy use and other sustainable energy initiatives on campus, the EPA named GU one of four Green Power Partners of the Year in 2013 (new window).
+In recognition of our renewable energy use and other sustainable energy initiatives on campus, the EPA named GU one of four Green Power Partners of the Year in 2013.
 The awards recognize the leading actions of organizations, programs, suppliers, and individuals that significantly advance the development of green power sources.
-Georgetown has also been an EPA Green Power Partner (new window) since 2011 and is a member of the Green Power Partnership Leadership Club.
+Georgetown has also been an EPA Green Power Partner since 2011 and is a member of the Green Power Partnership Leadership Club.
 In addition, Georgetown was recognized as the largest single green power user in the Big East Conference in EPA’s 2012-2013 College & University Green Power Challenge and is currently the second-largest green power user of all campuses in the country.
-Learn more about these programs here (new window).
+Learn more about these programs here.

 GU has currently achieved or is pursuing LEED ratings for the following buildings:

-- Rafik R. Hariri Building (new window) – LEED Silver (new window)
+- Rafik R. Hariri Building – LEED Silver

-- School of Continuing Studies (new window) – LEED Gold (new window)
+- School of Continuing Studies – LEED Gold

-- Healey Family Student Center (new window) – LEED Gold (new window)
+- Healey Family Student Center – LEED Gold

 - Pedro Arrupe S.J.
-Hall (new window) – goal of LEED Gold (new window)
+Hall – LEED Gold

-- R (new window)yan Hall and Isaac Hall (new window) – LEED Silver (new window)
+- Ryan Hall and Isaac Hall – LEED Silver

-- John R. Thompson Jr. Intercollegiate Athletics Center (new window) – LEED Gold
+- John R. Thompson Jr. Intercollegiate Athletics Center – LEED Gold

 Princeton Green Review